mit-orcd/orcd-docs-edit/docs/running-jobs/best-practices.md

     - Pinned (page-locked) memory for fast host→device transfers.
     - CPU offloading (e.g., DeepSpeed ZeRO-Offload, FSDP) — can need several times the GPU memory.
     - Checkpointing, dataset caching, and framework/CUDA overhead.

-    Small-batch on-GPU training can run fine with less than the GPU memory, but the safe default is host RAM ≥ GPU memory.

 - For multi-GPU jobs, verify that your code actually scales before requesting more GPUs — extra GPUs that aren't used will just delay scheduling without speeding up your job.